jaswged/telemetry-generator/README.md

 ## ToDos

-- [ ] Remove/reduce sensor name from exported data.
-Would get mapped by application.
-This would reduce storage space.
-Document how much
+- [ ] Save data to file while running to avoid hitting ram limits
+- [x] Remove ability to specify output file and instead construct from run parameters
 - [ ] Create Jupyter notebook to graph out the squiggles and see the data
 - [ ] Influx db insertions
 - [ ] Add unit tests